-A) Any individual may not receive payment from A.S. in any form (e.g. cash advances, honoraria, paychecks, etc.) until all outstanding debts (e.g. student loans, returned checks, cash advances, office damage) that the individual has incurred with A.S. have been repaid.
-Any monies due to the individual will be deducted until his/her entire debt(s) is repaid.
-A.S. may debit the individual's or the organization's Perm Number through the BARC office.
+A) Any individual may not receive payment from A.S. in any form (e.g. cash advances, honoraria, paychecks, etc.) until all outstanding debts (e.g., student loans, returned checks, cash advances, office damage) that the individual has incurred with A.S. have been repaid.
+Any monies due to the individual will be deducted until their entire debt(s) is repaid.
+A.S. may debit the individual's or the organization's PERM number through the BARC office.